kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   battle with someone else he was close with involving money and property rights, which is a whole other drama thing.
   He spends his day insulting people and is a negative person.
 I must have been out of my mind to trust him.

-  So yeah..it was bad judgment on my part to befriend and trust this person, become close to them, and not expect it would blow up at some point.
+- So yeah..it was bad judgment on my part to befriend and trust this person, become close to them, and not expect it would blow up at some point.
 Really bad.
+- I was telling my mom that I'm also hurt because when you think someone is your friend, and they relegate you to "crazy", it makes you wonder what they really thought of you, all this time.
+It's kind of like a giant back-stabbing, which was just crushing.

-  It gave me a great reason to leave the community, though.
+- It gave me a great reason to leave the community, though.
 That worked out perfectly!
   The mod was shocked.
 He said "you're leaving because of one person?".
 Yup.
 But more importantly, I think that when you put yourself in a positive path, and surround yourself with good people, you set yourself up for success.

 - That's my Catholic (actually Anglican :)) upbringing for you.
 Seeing the best in people.
   My brother had a talk with me the other day and told me that this is a weakness we have, and that some people really are just not nice people.
 It's something I have to remember